May 18, 2021 (Updated: November 3, 2023)

 Samsung has invested in the creation of a unique typeface known as SamsungOne.
 It helps created a unified brand message across all channels and products bearing the Samsung name.
 And it represents all the core values of the company.

-While Samsung’s primary color is blue.
-It has an extensive secondary color palette and accent colors.
-These include magenta, purple, shades of grey, lime, etc.
+While Samsung’s primary color is blue, it has an extensive secondary color palette and accent colors.
+These include magenta, purple, shades of grey, and lime.

 The brand has also extensively outlined the target personality types and iconography guidelines as well as the photography do’s and don’ts.
 The editorial guidelines determine the way content should be written, including the voice, format, product references, etc.

 There is also a right and wrong way to present Samsung products.
 And that is clearly laid out in the brand style guide.
 There is no room for error and inconsistent messaging.
 Such is the level of detail within the Samsung brand guidelines.